ArcticMicrobialEcology/Kilpisjarvi-MAGs/03-MAG-binning.md

 # MAG binning

-Here we will bin MAGs for each of the four (co-)assemblies separately.
+Here we will bin MAGs for each of the four (co-)assemblies separately with anvi'o.

 ```bash
 mkdir BINNING